ayush18pop/Surety/README.md

 ## Why self-hosted, not a hosted API

-Building payment-settlement infra yourself means getting reorg detection and recovery, real finality (not confirmation-counting), and crash-safe atomic writes right — tedious, easy-to-get-subtly-wrong work.
+Building payment-settlement infra yourself means getting reorg detection and recovery, real finality (not confirmation-counting), and crash-safe atomic writes right — tedious, easy-to-get-subtly-wrong work, the kind that even teams processing billions of transactions across 100+ chains write engineering blog posts about because it's genuinely hard to do correctly.
 Using a hosted indexer (Alchemy, Moralis, etc.) skips that work, but now the thing telling you a payment is safe to act on is a third party's uptime, pricing, and roadmap.
-Surety is the third option: that correctness work, aimed squarely at stablecoin settlement, self-hosted so you own the infra instead of depending on someone else's API for it.

 This tool never generates or holds private keys — it *registers* addresses you already control and watches them.
 No custody, no key management, no liability for someone else's funds.
 It's a watcher/notifier, deliberately scoped, not a wallet.